Handle Prerequisites by Declaring Dependencies in MSIX

 NoteThe automatic download and installation of a dependency also happens if the dependency has already been published before in the Microsoft Store.

-When the dependency is a third-party application (packaged as an MSIX), you should either ask the vendor to publish your dependency or add it as an optional dependency in your MSIX manifest and then ask users to manually install it from the third-party vendor website.
+• Add it as an optional dependency in your MSIX manifest and then ask users to manually install it from the third-party vendor website.

-2. Installing MSIX Dependencies Via a website: MSIX package
+2. Installing MSIX Dependencies via a website (MSIX package)

 Microsoft offers the MS-AppInstaller protocol which can be easily added to any website.